 Tickets and Fares

 On regular buses, fares may be charged at a flat rate, or according to the distance travelled.
 Many buses now accept IC cards as payment.
-In central Tokyo, where most bus services cost around ¥200, the fare is paid when you board the bus.
+In central Tokyo, where most bus services cost around ¥210, the fare is paid when you board the bus.
 If you pay with your PASMO or Suica card and change buses within 90 minutes from the time you boarded the first bus, the fare for the second bus will be 100 Yen.
 The fare for the third bus will be 200 Yen again, and 100 Yen for the fourth bus.
 Night buses, operating between central Tokyo and outlying areas after regular bus services end, offer an alternative to expensive late night taxi fares.